JasonMolisani/CS-490---Project-2/README.md

 3. Create a new app with `heroku create`
 4. Create a database for the new app with `heroku addons:create heroku-postgresql:hobby-dev`
 5. Tell heroku to get ready? `heroku pg:wait`
-6. Push the database to heroku `heroku pg:push postgres DATABASE_URL`
+6. Push the database to heroku `heroku pg:push postgres HEROKU_POSTGRESQL_ROSE_URL`
 7. You can use `heroku pg:psql` to have the terminal start using psql queries to the heroku verion of the database to check things (or just skip this step) (`\q` will exit back to the regular terminal)
 8. Push the current repository up to heroku with `git push heroku master`
+9. Open the google developer account you created to get this running locally and add the domain where your heroku deployment is to both `Authorized Javascript origins` and `Authorized redirect URIs`

 ## Technical Problems
 1. When deplying to Heroku, I had a hard time using `SELECT * FROM [my_database]` to test that my databse had been pushed up correctly.
 I searched the local database to see that `flask_sqlalchemy` had converted my chosen class name (`ChatHistory_DB`) to `chat_history_DB`, but when I ran `SELECT * FROM chat_history_DB` I kept getting an error about there not being a database with that name.
 The `usps` database that still existed from the lectures had been pushed up, but my new database wasn't resonding to the select query.
 Wondering if it was something in the table name, I did an internet search about table naming conventions that led me [here](https://stackoverflow.com/questions/2878248/postgresql-naming-conventions).
 There was a bunch of useful info, but the key part was "Postgresql treats identifiers case insensitively when not quoted (it actually folds them to lowercase internally), and case sensitively when quoted."
 This means my query of `SELECT * FROM chat_history_DB` was being treated the same as `SELECT * FROM chat_history_db`.
 In order to preserve the capitolization, I needed to rephrase the query as `SELECT * FROM "chat_history_DB"` (which worked).